 With its powerful ecosystem, this robust file sharing app is what you need if you work with different files online and often need to limit shared links access.
 Upload files with the drag-and-drop functionality in bulk and share files or images with family, friends, customers, and colleagues in a secure way by setting a password to your links.

 Still not sure which cloud storage solution to choose?
 Try them all.
 It helps that all of them offer free tiers you can explore before you commit.
-Similarly, Forklift, Dropshare, and Journal are all available to try free for seven days on Setapp, which is a curated collection of over 100 high-quality Mac apps.
+Similarly, Forklift, and Dropshare are all available to try free for seven days on Setapp, which is a curated collection of over 150 high-quality Mac apps.